npatel111/Hangman/README.md

 - When someone types word, should be stars - DONE
 - Have messages be better so user always knows what's going on - POSSIBLE DONE?
 WHO KNOWS
 - Do they want to play again? - DONE
-- Only do move if it's a valid guess
+- Only do move if it's a valid guess - DONE
 - Use composition instead of Inheritance!
 - AI for computer guesses?
 Any strategy for hangman?
 - Refactor